turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

 1. Gain a high level understanding of how Javascript compares to Ruby
 2. Understand the difference between server-side and client-side JavaScript
 3. Gain familiarity with Javascript Syntax
-4. Understand what the DOM is and how to manipulate the DOM within a rails application
+4. Understand what the DOM is and how to manipulate the DOM

 ---